elizabeth-poggie/elizabeth-poggie/_content/notes/26-user-interfaces.md

 | "Control Papa" | "Command Papa" |
 ```

-By default it will let you see all the files available to you in your current directory.
-This is just the beginning tho.
-Type this into your command pallet
+By default, executing the command above will display all the files available in your current project.
+However, this is just the beginning.
+NOW, input the following into your command pallet

 ```text
 >
 ```

-And now you have access to all the commands available in VSCode (Alternatively open this up directly using `F1` too)
+Here, you have access to all the commands available in VSCode.
+Alternatively, you can also open this directly using the `F1` key.

 # Spell Checker